georgevreilly/georgevreilly.github.io/content/__drafts/WordleFinder.rst

 Our previous understanding of “absent” was too simple.
 An “absent” tile can mean one of two things:

-1. This letter is not in the word at all—the usual case.
+1. This letter is not in the answer at all—the usual case.
 2. If another copy of this letter is “correct” or “present” elsewhere in the same guess (i.e., *valid*), the letter is superfluous at this position.